rui314/mold/README.md

   take the advantage of that because they don't scale well for more cores.
-I have a 64-core/128-thread machine, so my goal is to create a linker that uses the CPU nicely. mold should be much faster than other linkers on 4 or 8-core machines too, though.
+I have a 64-core/128-thread machine, so my goal is to create a linker that uses the CPU nicely. mold should be much faster than other linkers on 4 or 8-core machines to though.

 - It looks to me that the designs of the existing linkers are somewhat similar, and I believe there are a lot of drastically different designs that haven't been explored yet.
-Develoeprs generally don't care about linkers as long as they work correctly, and they don't even think about creating a new one.
-So there may be lots of low hanging fruits there in this area.
+Develoeprs generally don't care about linkers as long as they work correctly, they don't even think about creating a new one.
+So there may be lots of low hanging fruits present in this area.

 ## Basic design